 Additional help and advice

-As well as the advice provided by your school and library, the Student Learning Advisory Service (SLAS) runs workshops on referencing and essay writing which will answer many of your questions, as well as offering one-to-one guidance: www.kent.ac.uk/student-learning-advisory-service/ (Canterbury or Medway).
+As well as the advice provided by your school and library, the Student Learning Advisory Service (SLAS) runs online bitesize workshops on referencing, essay writing and note-taking, which will answer many of your questions.
+You can also book one-to-one appointments both online and on campus to discuss referencing and your work.